 Skip to content

-Deep Dive into C/C++ Compilation and Linking Part 9: Shared Library Details (Finale)
+Deep Dive into C/C++ Compilation and Linking Techniques 9: Dynamic Library Details (Finale)

 8.1 The Necessity of Resolving Memory Addresses

-Before moving forward, let's cover a few assembly concepts.
+Before rushing ahead, let's supplement a few assembly instructions.

-Obviously, we know that the fundamental model of modern computers is the Turing machine: we know where the operands are, fetch them for computation, and put them back.
+Obviously, we know that the basic model of modern computers is the Turing machine; we know where the operands are, fetch them for calculation, and put them back.

-Taking x86 as an example, we need to know the address of a memory operand so that we can pass data back and forth between memory and the CPU.
+Taking X86 as an example, we need to know the address of the memory operand so that we can transfer data back and forth between memory and the CPU.

 cpp